joemaster9/timeoff-management-application/README.md

 https://docs.aws.amazon.com/codepipeline/latest/userguide/connections-github.html

 This operation isn’t allowed to be automated because it must be performed using your GitHub credentials and it will only be executed once.
-Once we have the connection created, it will be something like this:
+Once we have the connection created, we will get something like this:
 ![GitHub_Connection](https://github.com/joemaster9/timeoff-management-application/blob/master/img/github-connection.png)

 The ARN of this connection will be used in the CodeBuild Service Role to allow a full clone when a change is made in the reposiroty.

 ### Deploying the infrastructure as code on AWS

 In this section, we will deploy the necessary resources to run our application and the CI/CD solution.
-All the files will be located in the “iac” folder. https://github.com/joemaster9/timeoff-management-application/tree/master/iac
+All the files will be in the “iac” folder. https://github.com/joemaster9/timeoff-management-application/tree/master/iac

 First of all we will need to create an Cloudformation Stack with the “amazon-lab-vpc.yaml” template, this stack will create all the necessary networking services that will be used for the rest for the rest of the services.

 The second part of this deployment will be the “template.yaml” template that will contain the infrastructure necessary to run CI/CD services and our application successfully.

 ## Feedback